IKIM-Essen/ClusterDocs/source/part2.md

   project, input, reference, result, and run placeholders must all be reviewed before use.

-After release, run the demo only from an RCC interactive node (a `shellhost`), within an approved shared project path, and while RCC's outbound proxy path is available.
+Run the demo only from an RCC interactive node (a `shellhost`), within an approved shared project path, and while RCC's outbound proxy path is available.
 The launch directory, Nextflow work directory, required Apptainer images, and durable outputs must be shared between the shellhost and Slurm